maksabuzyarov/gulp-webpack-handlebars/README.md

   - `img` - all images for optimization excluding directories with special logic:

     - `favicon` -  generating favicons from one image

+    - `svg` - optimizes them and bakes them into SVG sprites

   - `views`